 Removing a whole kidney (radical nephrectomy)

-The surgeon removes the whole kidney and the tissues around it, including the adrenal gland.
-The surgeon also removes some lymph nodes in the area.
+The surgeon removes the whole kidney and some of the tissues around it.
+They also remove some lymph nodes in this area.

-This surgery is fairly major.
+A radical nephrectomy is major surgery.
 But if your cancer hasn't spread, it's all the treatment you will need.

 Surgery to relieve symptoms